vittorione94/Poisson-Image-Editing/README.md

 I tried to keep the implementations of the different versions of the algorithm separate so that the improvements are more understandable.

-To execute the code just run either: poissonImageEditing.m poissonImageEditing_MixingGradients.m
+To execute the code just run either:
+1.poissonImageEditing.m
+2.poissonImageEditing_MixingGradients.m

-The first thing to do when executing the code is to select the region in the source image that we want to copy and then using the directional keys select the area in the target image where we want to paste.
+The first thing to do when executing the code is to select the region in the source image that we want to copy, and then, using the directional keys, select the area in the target image where we want to paste.